katetetojn/katetetojn.github.io/_posts/2025-01-04-glass-bridge-monte-carlo.md

   <p>The probability that at least <span id="prob-ge-k-value">7</span> players survive is <span id="prob-ge-k-display">59.30%</span>.
 Conversely, the probability that fewer than <span id="prob-ge-k-value-2">7</span> players survive is <span id="prob-ge-k-complement-display">40.70%</span>.</p>
 </div>

-Move the slider below to see the survival probGeK for an individual player with number `i`:
+Similarly, change `i` to see the survival probability for any individual player with number `i`:

 <div id="prob-i-slider-container">
   <label for="prob-i-slider">player (i): </label>
   <input type="range" id="prob-i-slider" min="1" max="16" value="7" step="1" />
   <p>The probability that player <span id="prob-i-value">7</span> survives is <span id="prob-i-display">11.93%</span>.
 Conversely, the probability that they do not survive is <span id="prob-i-complement-display">88.07%</span>.</p>
 </div>

+You can also see all the probabilities in the tables below.
+Does anything surprise you?

 *Table 1: Group Survival Probabilities*